By Catherine Haug, June 2021

 In March 2021, I was exposed to COVID, and my immune system did its best to combat it.
 My symptoms were minimal: mild sinus headaches, tiredness/sleepiness.
 After 5-6 days, all but the sleepiness were gone.
 As time has gone by, my sleepiness has increased day by day so that I’m in bed 20 hours (off and on through the day/night).
 I finally conclude that the sleepiness is due to a type of depression, and I’m looking into natural/herbal ways to resolve this.
 In addition to herbal supplements discussed here, I also plan to try a homeopathic remedy (NatMur); see Notes on Natural Health/Healing Topics, H – I under “Homeopathy” for more.

-The following list is from references (5, 6,7 as noted); One’s I’m already taking for other reasons are in blue-bold, and I will try the ones in purple.
+The following list is from references (5, 6,7 as noted); One’s I’m already taking for other reasons are in blue-bold, and I will try the ones in purple, if needed.

 - 5-HTP (caution: do no use in excess) (6)